BlaineDev/431-classes-2022/projectB/schedule.md

 ### If you are presenting via Zoom

-- Zoom information will be provided after December 1.
+- Zoom information for the Tuesday morning and Tuesday afternoon sessions are now posted to the Announcements section of [Canvas](https://canvas.case.edu/).
 You will need to join the Zoom call **10 minutes prior** to the start time listed below.
 Dr. Love will let you into the Zoom meeting when he is ready for you.

+### Tuesday morning (Zoom information is in the Announcements section of Canvas)

 Date | Start Time | Group | Investigator(s) | Where?
 ----: | ----: | ----: | :-----------------------------: | :----------------: